jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

+Alright, if you had to give Reason a shot, how would you go about it.

-To become proficient in Reason we have to first learn how to write small programs in it.
-You should be able to solve a fizzbuzz, read from a file, compute an average -- all these things.
+First, to learn any language, we have to be able to write small programs in it.
+You should be able to solve a fizzbuzz, read from a file, compute an average, make an API request -- all these things.
+The concepts are standard: data structures, creating functions and calling them etc.

-The official Reason documentation is great for this.
+The official Reason documentation is a great starting point.

 :::